 If anyone can help Vita with the song or if you know about the New Year’s custom of wearing red underwear on New Years Eve for good luck, please let us know about it in the comments below.

 This article was posted on Sunday, December 28th, 2008 at 1:52 am and is filed under Children's Songs, Countries & Cultures, Customs and Traditions, Holidays Around the World, Italian, Italian Children's Songs, Italy, Languages, New Years, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Does anyone know if the words to “Bella che dormi” in Italian are correct?”